 - a.
 Inclusion of FAR and DFARS references as appropriate. - b.
-Negotiations should be conducted for all sole source procurements exceeding the micro-purchase threshold whenever price analysis of the proposed price does not find the price to be fair and reasonable. - c.
-All negotiations should be documented. - d.
-Documentation required should be commensurate with the dollar value, but should always as a minimum include date, participants, offers and counteroffers, and rationale for final price agreed on. - e.
+Negotiations to be conducted for all sole source procurements exceeding the micropurchase threshold whenever price analysis of the proposed price does not find the price to be fair and reasonable. - c.
+All negotiations to be documented. - d.
+Documentation to be commensurate with the dollar value, but should always as a minimum include date, participants, offers and counteroffers, and rationale for final price agreed on. - e.
 Form or location in the file where negotiation documentation should be included.